Opentrons/Protocols/Bradford_Assay/README.md

 # Title:  Bradford Assay

 ## Description
-The Bradford Assay measures the concentration of protein in a solution.
+The Bradford Assay quantifies the total concentration of protein in a solution.

 ## Categories
 Proteomics